 \begin{Definition}[Viscosity solution] A function $u : \mathbb R\times \lbrack b, + \infty) \rightarrow \R$ is said to be a viscosity solution of \eqref{EQN:optimal_dividends_HJB_equation} if it is both a viscosity subsolution and a viscosity supersolution. \end{Definition}

-We now justify the viscosity characterization of the value function $v$ by proving that it satisfies the HJB equation \eqref{EQN:optimal_dividends_HJB_equation} both as a subsolution and as a supersolution in the viscosity sense.
+We now justify the viscosity characterisation of the value function $v$ by proving that it satisfies the HJB equation \eqref{EQN:optimal_dividends_HJB_equation} both as a subsolution and as a supersolution in the viscosity sense.

 \begin{Lemma}[Value function as viscosity supersolution] The value function $v$ is a viscosity supersolution of (\ref{EQN:optimal_dividends_HJB_equation}) at every point $(x, y) \in \mathbb R\times (b, +\infty)$ \end{Lemma}